-- Retention – this is when the user engages more deeply with the product, encountering issues, uncovering new features, and so forth.
+- What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… – this is when the user engages more deeply with the product, encountering issues, uncovering new features, and so forth.
 This could variously sit with the customer support team, the communications team, the in-product messaging design team, and so forth.

 - Expansion – when customers upgrade subscriptions, invest in new features or buy complementary or related products.
 This is variously considered to sit with marketing, sales, or product development.